feynman11/DraycottDrams/docs/API.md

 # API Documentation

-This document describes the tRPC API endpoints available in the Draycott Drams application.
+This document describes the tRPC API endpoints available in the Draycott Drambusters application.

 ## Overview